bciuca/rx-http-client/README.md

 Rx HTTP Client
 ==============

 Create HTTP requests from node and process async events using Rx.
+This is a barebones wrapper for the builtin module, http.

 Example
 -------